gagregrog/qmk_firmware/users/gagregrog/tap_dance/tap_dance.md

 static td_tap_t td_my_dance_state = TD_INIT_STATE;
 ```

 Next, create an array to hold your tap dance actions.
 Each odd index will correspond to a tap action, and each even index will correspond to a hold action.
+Hold actions for regular `KC_` keycodes will remain held until released, and as such will continue to register with the host system.
+Taps, on the other hand, will only be sent once and cannot be held.
 The array must not be sparse, but there is a helper if you want to skip items.
 Use the helper macros to define your functinoality.

 For example: